Trees

 Satellite, television and other communications reception blocked by trees

-To enable or ease installation or improve reception of satellite or television receivers.
-It may be that your satellite or TV provider will be able to suggest an alternative solution to the problem, for example, relocating the aerial or dish.
+Your satellite or TV provider might be able to suggest a solution to the problem.
+For example, relocating the aerial or dish.

 Solar collectors and panels obstructed by trees

-The presence of trees must be fully appreciated when considering a suitable location for the placement of solar collectors and panels.
+The presence of trees must be noted when deciding a location for solar collectors and panels.

 Tree considered too large